Buddhima-JD3/mini-bridge/readMe.md

 ### 3.6 syncTradePayData

-Use this API to synchronize payment response detail via this callback.
+Use this API to synchronize payment response details via this callback.

 ```javascript
      my.initiate({